lammps/lammps/doc/src/Fortran.rst

 .. note::

    A contributed (and complete!)
-Fortran interface is available in the ``examples/COUPLE/fortran2`` folder.
-Please see the README file in that folder for more information about that Fortran interface and how to contact its author and maintainer.
+Fortran interface that is more closely resembling the C-library interface is available in the ``examples/COUPLE/fortran2`` folder.
+Please see the ``README`` file in that folder for more information about that Fortran interface and how to contact its author and maintainer.

 ----------